-- H55b Do not read out the means by which a household can access the internet, however do prompt respondents with "any others" after the response(s) they provide. - H55c If respondent is unsure whether they have a broadband connection, a broadband connection usually allows users to speak on a landline telephone at the same time as being connected to the internet. - H56 DWP Social Fund loans are normally paid back through a reduction in benefit. - H57 This question applies to the household rather than individual members of the household. - H58 This question is about ability to pay, regardless of whether the household actually wants the item.
+- H54 Categories c) satellite dish, d) cable TV, l) telephone.
+Do not collect amounts paid out in monthly subscription or bill costs.
+We want the set-up costs only on purchasing the equipment or service.
+In some cases, the service may have been provided free.
+If so write in '0'. - H56 DSS Social Fund loans are normally paid back through a reduction in benefit. - H57 This question applies to the household rather than individual members of the household. - H58 This question is about ability to pay, regardless of whether the household actually wants the item.
 They are asked to say whether they could afford them if they wanted them.
-The answer is 'yes' if it applies to any adult household member, not

-- necessarily the whole household.
+The answer is 'yes' if it applies to any adult household member, not necessarily the whole household.
 Do not include holidays which do not have to be paid for, such as staying free with friends or relatives. - H60 If some food is not bought weekly attempt a weekly estimate.
 Include meals bought from 'take aways' but eaten in.
 Exclude meals eaten outside the home. - H61 Include vehicles on long term hire and company vehicles if for private use.
-Exclude those hired from time to time and if used solely in the course of work and vehicles currently unfit for use if there is no intention to repair. - H62 If owned by friends within the household code '1'.
-If paid for with mobility allowance code '1.
-Exclude if owned by friends outside the household.
+Exclude those hired from time to time and if used solely in the course of work and vehicles currently unfit for use if there is no intention to repair.

+H62 If owned by friends within the household - code '1'.If paid for with mobility allowance - code '1.Exclude if owned by friends outside the household.